programminghistorian/jekyll/en/lessons/encoding-texts-tei-1.md

 - [`<teiHeader>`](https://perma.cc/XRM3-ZNDL)
 - [`<text>`](https://perma.cc/F4CY-4TQG)

-Now we will see what those elements consist of.
+Now we will discuss what those elements consist of.

 ### The `<teiHeader>` Element
 All of the metadata in the document is encoded in the element `<teiHeader>`: the title; authors; where, when, and how they were published, your source, where your source was taken from, etc. It is common for people who are starting to learn TEI to overlook that information, filling those fields with generic and incomplete data.
 However, the information in `<teiHeader>` is essential to the task of encoding, because it serves to identify with total precision the encoded text.